Ardelyx Inc. (ARDX) Shares Down Despite Recent Market Volatility

 Ladenburg Thalmann gave a rating of “Buy” to ARDX, setting the target price at $6 in the report published on December 01st of the previous year.

-Volatility was left at 5.89%, however, over the last 30 days, the volatility rate increased by 4.91%, as shares surge +0.70% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +44.95% upper at present.
+Volatility was left at 5.53%, however, over the last 30 days, the volatility rate increased by 4.91%, as shares sank -3.99% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +47.45% upper at present.

 Insider Trading